Transcript: Episode 2: Climb Me to the Moon

 Rhi (as Pallie): Where’d you have in mind for climbing?

-Austin (as Cassidy): So, I've been exploring basically everything that's anywhere around here.
+Sydney (as Cassidy): So, I've been exploring basically everything that's anywhere around here.
 And I scouted a particularly interesting monolith that I've been saving for the past five months for the day when I could actually use you know, bare fingers on it umm and actually feel the rock instead of having to stab it with ice tools.
 Um so I have a great spot.
 And I'm sure we can have Iokua watch the camp and make sure nobody gets up to anything.

-Austin: And Cassidy throws a glance at Iokua.
+Sydney: And Cassidy throws a glance at Iokua.

 Nick: Iokua is a large man with dark tan skin.
 Some tattoos peeking out from under his tight shirt, he's tall and looks like someone you would describe as lithe and quick but the more you look at him, you realize that he's actually extremely well muscled, has long hair pulled back in a ponytail, a chiseled face, just an Adonis of a man, and he's wearing a tight black t shirt with the sleeves rolled up and just straight black jeans.
 And he's crouched by the fire and he looks up he goes,